manassakis/manassakis.github.io/_pages/about.md

   - /about.html
 ---

-Brief information about my research interests, professional experience and qualifications.
+Brief information about my education, professional experience and research interests.

 **Current role**